 Is it possible to be renting out HDB before MOP (the end of the Minimum Occupation Period) ?
-In my previous article on the HDB MOP rules, it was mentioned that it is not legal to rent out your whole HDB flat.
-Do not lock one room and try to rent it out.
+In my previous article on the HDB MOP rules, it was mentioned that it is illegal to rent out your whole HDB flat.
+Do not lock one room, keep a key and try to rent it out.
 It is illegal.
 You can lose your HDB flat.

 It is not technically complete.
 It IS POSSIBLE to rent out the whole HDB flat during the Minimum Occupation Period but that has to come with the approval of HDB.

-What are the reasons that you can be renting out HDB before MOP
+What are the reasons that you can be renting out HDB before Minimum Occupation Period

 Let’s recap.
 There are many things you cannot do during the MOP period and these are covered in the article I wrote on the do and don’t during the MOP previously.
 Many details also can be found in the HDB page on these MOP rules.